Skip to content

 How to effectively use CMF Client?ยค

-Let's assume we are tracking the metadata for a pipeline named Test-env with a MinIO S3 bucket as the artifact repository and a CMF Server.
+Let's assume we are tracking the metadata for a pipeline named Test-env with a local artifact repository and a CMF Server.

 Create a folder